Professor of Medicinal Chemistry

 Wellcome Centre for Anti-Infectives Research

-I have particular interests in the following aspects of drug discovery:
+I have particular interests in the following aspects:

 1. Neglected diseases, such as human African trypanosomiasis, leishmaniasis, malaria, and bacterial infections